About INWED

 In 2017, National Women in Engineering Day became international for the first time due to the interest and enthusiasm developed by the international audience and participants in the previous years.
 International Women in Engineering Day (INWED) was born to enable the celebration of women in engineering to become global.

-• There was over 100 dedicated INWED events around the world, listed on the INWED website
+- More that 100 events listed on the INWED website

 Target Groups: